Hamza Mendyl

-Hamza Mendyl (حمزة منديل; born 21 October 1997) is a Moroccan professional footballer who plays as a left back for Belgian Pro League club OH Leuven and the Morocco national team.
+Hamza Mendyl (حمزة منديل; born 21 October 1997) is a Moroccan professional footballer who plays as a left-back for Super League Greece club Aris Thessaloniki and the Morocco national team.

 Club career

 Lille

 Mendyl made his professional debut in a 1–0 Ligue 1 win for Lille over Caen on 16 February 2017.

 Schalke 04

 On 17 August 2018, Mendyl joined Schalke 04 on a five-year deal.

+Aris Thessaloniki

+On 16 January 2025, Mendyl signed a contract with Aris Thessaloniki in Greece until 30 June 2026, with an option to extend for an additional year.

 International career

 Mendyl was born in Casablanca, Morocco to an Ivorian father and a Moroccan mother.
 He played for various youth Moroccan sides, before debuting for the senior Morocco national football team in a 2–0 2017 Africa Cup of Nations qualification win over São Tomé and Príncipe.

 In May 2018 he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.

 Personal life

 Mendyl married Moroccan Instagram star Maroua Ourahali in late 2018.
 They had their honeymoon in the Maldives and now have a son together called Cayden, who was born on 20 February 2020.
 Hamza is a close friend of fellow footballer Amine Harit.